RaspPiPython/Raspberry_Pi_car/ReadMe.txt

 This is just part of the project since the whole thing is 1 GB large.
+Especially the data.
+In each folder I only take several samples, sometimes out of hundreds or thousands of images.
 A lot of code files and data are obsolete, but I put it here just to show the things that I have tried.
 Computer side need Keras and OpenCV installed.